 You can do this by clicking the drop-down arrow next to Any CPU.
 Then, click the Configuration Manager option to set up a target platform

-If you are using a 32-bit operating system, you must choose x86. if you’re operating
+If you are using a 32-bit operating system, you must choose x86.
+If you’re operating

 Text To Audio

 Above, we have written the C# Logic to convert the text to speech directly.
-Now, instead of directly converting the written text to speech, we will write the code create an audio file that can be used to play the written text.
+Now, instead of directly converting the written text to speech, we will write the code to create an audio file that can be used to play the written text.

 using System;